Srinivas-7/Pay-Management/ReadMe.md

 1. Connect your GitHub repository to Render as a Web Service.
 2. Add a **Persistent Disk** mounted to `/data`.
 3. Set the environment variable: `DATABASE_PATH` = `/data/payroll.db`.

----
-*Created and maintained with ❤️ for Srinivas.*